-Tracey Emin’s work is one that has always been shrouded in revelation and discovery, where she uses her real-life events as the inspiration for her works.
+Tracey Emin’s work has always been shrouded in revelation and discovery, where she uses her real-life events as the inspiration for her works.
 So far, her art has become varied to include video installations, paintings, drawings, neon sculptures1, photography, and even needlework.

-The recurring themes in her artwork include rape, sex, abortion and although she is regarded as one of the most controversial artists of her generation, her works never fail to attract attention from audiences and celebrities, who are ardent fans of her controversial work.
+The recurring themes in her artwork include rape, sex, abortion.
+Although she is regarded as one of the most controversial artists of her generation, her works never fail to attract attention from audiences and celebrities, who are ardent fans of her controversial artwork.

 Artwork description and composition

 But since Tracey opted to highlight her suffering as a work of art, the entire sordid scene ended up exploring the experience of anxiety and depression through a personal and intimate lens, making it much more approachable and easier for the audience to relate to.

 Auction & Value

-On July 1, 2014, My Bed sold at Christies auction1 for 2,546,500 GBP ($4,351,969).
+On July 1, 2014, My Bed sold at Christies auction2 for 2,546,500 GBP ($4,351,969).
 The bidder was Jay Jopling of White Cube gallery who acquired the work on behalf of Count Duerckheim, a German industrialist.

 Where is Tracey Emin’s bed?